 The Hospital is exposed to interest rate risk and price risk with regard to its short and long-term investments and interest rate risk on its long-term debt, all of which are regularly monitored.
-The interest rate risk on long-term debt is mitigated through interest rate swap contracts (note 8).
+The interest rate risk on long-term debt is mitigated through interest rate swap contracts (note 7).

-13 Reclassification of comparative figures
+12 Reclassification of comparative figures

-Certain of the prior year comparative figures relating to accounts payable and deferred liabilities, long-term debt and fair value adjustment for interest rate swap, and net assets have been reclassified to conform to the current year's financial statement presentation.
+Certain of the prior year comparative figures relating to cash and investments have been reclassified to conform to the current year's financial statement presentation.